-- 9.1.8 A range of visitors including the school nurse visit school to deliver key messages such as 5 steps well-being. - 9.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour and education. - 9.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will discuss it with the DSL or a Deputy.
+- 13.1 Schools have an important role to play in supporting the mental health and wellbeing of their pupils.
+The PSHE Lead has completed ROAR training, introduction of Well Being Wednesdays, as well a Mental Health Week - 13.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour and education. - 13.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will discuss it with the DSL or a Deputy.

-10 Children who are lesbian, gay, bi or trans (LGBT)
+14.0 Children who are lesbian, gay, bi or trans (LGBT)

-- 10.1 The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
+14.1 The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
 Unfortunately, children who are LGBT, or are simply perceived to be LGBT, can be targeted by other children.
-The risk to these children can be compounded where children who are LGBT lack a trusted adult with whom they can be open. - 10.2 Our staff endeavour to reduce the barriers and provide a safe space for those children to speak out or share their concerns with them.
+The risk to these children can be

+- compounded where children who are LGBT lack a trusted adult with whom they can be open. - 14.2 Our staff endeavour to reduce the barriers and provide a safe space for those children to speak out or share their concerns with them. - 14.3 Our staff recognise the many unknowns about the impact of social transitioning, and staff carefully consider the broad range of needs that children may have.
+This is done in partnership with parents "other than in the exceptionally rare circumstances where involving parents would constitute a significant risk of harm to the child".

-11 Child-on-child abuse
+15.0 Child-on-child abuse